Kenmore Church

 Clearly, such a move would present opportunities to retain our kirk as a valuable community space for now and into the future, but it also brings financial and management risks which need to be properly assessed.

-We are also investigating possible sources of funds and advice, and are learning from other communities’ experiences with taking over former religious buildings.
+We are investigating possible sources of funds and advice, and are learning from other communities’ experiences with taking over former religious buildings.

 Taking the kirk on as a non-denominational community space would require significant commitment and support from the community.